 Admission Fees and Permits

-Seven-day vehicle admission fee is $15; an annual family pass is $30.
-Individuals arriving on foot, bike, or motorcycle pay $5.
-An overnight wilderness permit, available at visitor centers and ranger stations, is $5 (covers registration of your party for up to 14 days), plus $2 per person per night.
-A frequent-hiker pass, which covers all wilderness-use fees, is $30 per year.
-Fishing in freshwater streams and lakes within Olympic National Park does not require a Washington state fishing license; however, anglers must acquire a salmon-steelhead punch card when fishing for those species.
-Ocean fishing and harvesting shellfish and seaweed require licenses, which are available at sporting goods and outdoor supply stores.
+Seven-day vehicle admission fee is $20; an annual pass is $40.
+Individuals arriving on foot, bike, or motorcycle pay $7.
+An overnight wilderness permit, available at visitor centers and ranger stations, is $5 per person per night.
+A frequent-hiker pass, which covers all wilderness-use fees, is $35 per year.
+Fishing in freshwater streams and lakes within Olympic National Park does not require a Washington state fishing license; however, anglers must acquire a salmon-steelhead catch record card when fishing for those species.
+Ocean fishing and harvesting shellfish require licenses, which are available at sporting goods and outdoor supply stores.

 Six park entrances are open 24/7; gate kiosk hours (for buying passes) vary according to season and location, but most are staffed during daylight hours.
 Olympic National Park is in the Pacific time zone.